ElementsProject/lightning/doc/PLUGINS.md

 }
 ```

-Any response but "true" will cause lightningd to error without
+An `error` return will cause lightningd to shutdown without committing to
-committing to the database!
+the database!

 #### `invoice_payment`